Current Music Theory Students

 The following are students who are currently enrolled in the CUNY Graduate Center Music Theory Program.

-Annie Beliveau is a vocalist, composer, and theorist interested in vocal music of Bulgaria and Nigeria and the “world music” phenomenon.
-She most recently presented “Haunting the Cutscene: Bulgarian Choral Music in Video Games at the Turn of the Millennium” at the virtual Fresh Science conference of the Octopus Student Scientific and Creative Society of the Ukrainian National Music Academy in March 2023.
-She currently teaches ear training at City College and has previously been a guest teaching artist with the 92nd Street Y and the Abrons Art Center.
+Annie Beliveau is a vocalist, composer, and theorist interested in the vocal music of Bulgaria and Nigeria.
+She most recently presented “Haunting the Cutscene: Bulgarian Choral Music in Video Games at the Turn of the Millennium” at the virtual Fresh Science Conference.
+She has taught ear training at City College and has been a guest teaching artist with the 92nd Street Y and the Abrons Art Center.
 Annie performs professionally as a singer with Choral Chameleon and with Yasna Voices, the New York Bulgarian Women’s Choir.
 She has given lecture-recitals at Columbia University and at Middlebury College in Vermont, where she earned her undergraduate degree.
 Other research interests include medieval chant theory, the history of teaching counterpoint, and nineteenth-century French music.

-Christina Lee has degrees in music theory and piano from Mannes College.
+Christina Lee has degrees in music theory and piano from Mannes College, where she was named a Presser Scholar and received the Felix Salzer Techniques of Music Award.
 She has taught music theory and ear training at Mannes College, NYU, Hunter College, and Montclair State University.
 She currently is working on a dissertation on cadence, melody, and harmony in Hindemith’s piano sonatas, and she is currently a Full-time Music Theory and Analysis Faculty member at Juilliard.

 Rebecca Moranis is a music theorist and flutist.
 She holds degrees in music theory and flute performance (minor in mathematics) from the University of Toronto, and her research interests include timbre and memory, spanning contemporary and 20th-century analysis, music cognition, and computational music theory.
-She co-authored “Rhythm Contour Drives Musical Memory” published in Attention, Perception, & Psychophysics (2023), and in 2023 presented at the MTSNYS, NECMT, ACTOR Y5, Timbre 2023, and Fresh Science conferences.
-Upcoming highlights include presenting “Poetic Meter: A View from Music Theory” with Joseph Straus at the 2023 SMT conference and an invited talk at McGill’s ACTOR/CIRMMT Symposium.
+She co-authored “Rhythm Contour Drives Musical Memory” published in Attention, Perception, & Psychophysics (2023), and in 2023 she presented at the MTSNYS, NECMT, ACTOR Y5, Timbre 2023, and Fresh Science conferences.
+She also co-presented talks with Joseph Straus at the 2023 SMT conference and McGill’s ACTOR/CIRMMT Symposium, and with Johanna Devaney at the 2024 SMT conference.
 Her research is supported in part by a Doctoral Fellowship from the Social Sciences and Humanities Research Council (SSHRC) of Canada.
 She teaches music theory at Hunter College and previously taught music theory and math at the University of Toronto.
 Rebecca has been a member of Barbara Hannigan’s Equilibrium Young Artists since 2021, received her ARCT in Piano Performance from the Royal Conservatory of Music, and danced ballet professionally with Opera Atelier for eight years.

 Nathan Pell, a graduate of Princeton University and Mannes College, has taught at Queens College, Mannes, and William Paterson University.
 A cellist, composer, conductor, and music theorist, he has published an article on Brucker in Music Theory Online and has given many presentations at national, international, and regional conferences on the topics of intersections between music analysis and performance.
 In connection with the SMT Performance and Analysis Interest Group, which he co-chairs, he has launched a discography of underrepresented classical performers.
 He is currently working on a dissertation entitled “Repetition and Division in Tonal Music.”

-Vlad Praskurnin Vlad Praskurnin is a music theorist with a background in classical guitar performance.
-His research interests span the 16th to 18th centuries, and include schema theory, form, historical pedagogy and improvisation, among others.
-He has presented his research at the joint AMS/SMT 2023 conference, the 2022 Galant Schema Studies conference, and conferences organized by the Citations: Renaissance Imitation Mass (CRIM) Project.
+Vlad Praskurnin is a music theorist with a background in classical guitar performance.
+His research interests span the 16th to 18th centuries, and they include schema theory, form, historical pedagogy, and improvisation, among others.
+He has presented his research at the joint AMS/SMT 2023 conference, the 2022 Galant Schema Studies conference, conferences organized by the Citations: Renaissance Imitation Mass (CRIM) Project, at the SMT 2024 conference, and elsewhere.
 Involvement in the CRIM project resulted in a Master’s Thesis, supported by a SSHRC Canadian Graduate Scholarship, on Orlando di Lasso’s Chanson-Masses.
 He earned M.A. and B.Mus. degrees in Music Theory at McGill University.

 Ben Schweitzer is a music theorist and composer, originally from Massachusetts.
-He studied composition with Salvatore Macchia at the University of Massachusetts Amherst and music theory at Queens College, CUNY, where he wrote a thesis, advised by David Schober, on Mahler’s Sixth Symphony.
+He studied composition with Salvatore Macchia at the University of Massachusetts Amherst and music theory at Queens College, CUNY, where he wrote a thesis on Mahler’s Sixth Symphony.
 His interests include modernism, post-tonal theory, and Japanese music of the 20th and 21st centuries.
-He recently presented a paper at the Fresh Science conference analyzing Toshio Hosokawa’s Etudes for piano in terms of the links between their post-tonal language and Japanese aesthetics.
+He has presented papers at the conferences of Fresh Science, Music Theory Society of New York State, and the Society for Music Theory, analyzing Japanese music in terms of the links between their post-tonal language and Japanese aesthetics.
 Ben also enjoys photography, reading, and being outside in nature.
-He is currently working on an opera.

 Jong Song has studied at SUNY Potsdam College and Queens College.
 In addition to his work in music theory, he is an accomplished flutist and beatbox flutist who has as performed in a variety of different ensembles and spaces, ranging from solo performances in Irish pubs, to being part of the World Peace Orchestra at David Geffen Hall.
 His scholarly interests include the study of the music of Astor Piazzolla, Schenkerian analysis, and pop and rock music.
 In 2023, he presented the talk “Stereo Mixing in the Beatles: Positionality as an Instrument of Expression” at the Music Theory Society of the Mid-Atlantic and co-presented (with Erin Johnston) a talk at the Music Informatics & Music Theory Pedagogy Interest Groups’ joint session at the 2023 AMS/SMT meeting.
 He is currently exploring recording and mixing techniques as agents of tension and release and possible articulations of form.
 He also works as a personal trainer.